 In 1889, after decades of residence, the Proclamation of Republic drove the imperial family out of the country and the once lively and familiar palace was left empty.
 In 1892, it was repurposed to become the National Museum of Brazil that saw the interior of the palace taken apart and dispersed to other areas, and to this day parts can still be found in other museums.
 The throne room, for example, was reassembled at the Imperial Museum in Petropolis and still retains its former glory.

-Nowadays, Paço de São Cristóvão still continues to be the National Museum of Brazil and also acts as a research institution.
-It houses one of the largest exhibits of the Americas made up of animals, insects, minerals, aborginal collections of utensils, ancient Egyptian mummies, South American artifacts, meteorites and fossils.
+A 2018 fire destroyed Paço de São Cristóvão and half of the museum’s exhibits of the Americas, including animals, insects, minerals, aboriginal collections of utensils, ancient Egyptian mummies, South American artefacts, meteorites and fossils.
+Plans are in the works for a partial re-opening in 2022 for the 200th anniversary of Brazil’s independence.
 It is a truly extraordinary museum inside a mansion that is draped in history.